HL7/davinci-pas/input/pagecontent/specification.md

 *	4XX – transaction failed – bad request - failures are not recoverable by resubmission of the transaction.
 There will be an OperationOutcome returned that can be reviewed to determine the actual failure
 *	5XX – transaction failed – service unavailable or timeout - failures that may be temporary and resubmission may result in successful processing.
 NOTE that no OperationOutcome will be returned in this instance

-§spec-40^client:If an OperationOutcome is received, it may have information regarding errors that **SHOULD** be addressed in the future, but did not cause the transaction to fail.§ §spec-41^payer:NOTE: These errors **SHOULD** not be returned to the provider but **SHOULD** be reviewed and addressed by technical staff.§
+§spec-40^client:If an OperationOutcome is received, it may have information regarding errors that **SHOULD** be addressed in the future, but did not cause the transaction to fail.§ §spec-41^payer:NOTE: These errors **SHOULD NOT** be returned to the provider but **SHOULD** be reviewed and addressed by technical staff.§

 ###### OperationOutcome Data Elements